 Please only use this guide as an overview of the Construction Industry Scheme (CIS).
 HMRC has a lot more information on the scheme, as well as a dedicated CIS guide on its intricacies.
 It’s worth looking at this if you’re not sure about anything.

 Keep in mind that there were a number of changes introduced to the CIS on 6 April 2021, designed to tackle abuse of the system.
 An HMRC policy paper describes these changes in detail.

-What else would you like to know about the Construction Industry Scheme?
+Do you have any unanswered questions after reading our Construction Industry Scheme guide?
 Let us know in the comments below.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer